 Almaden Valley (San Jose, 95120)

-Currently in Almaden there are 4 houses for sale which are listed at or over $2,000,000.
-In the last 30 days, just 1 sold.
-That makes for four “months of inventory”.
-It is a seller’s market, but just barely.
+Currently in Almaden there are 12 houses for sale which are listed at or over $2,000,000.
+In the last 30 days, 3 sold in that price range (with 2 sales pending).
+That makes for 4 “months of inventory,” which can be considered a balanced market in many areas though is leaning towards being a seller’s market.
+That would mean this luxury market has good turnover but is not as strong a market as elsewhere.
+It’s a close to balanced market in Almaden Valley among the most expensive real estate offerings for sale.
 Five to six months is balanced and over six is a buyer’s market. (more…)

 Fabulous opportunity to purchase a spectacular view home with a close-in location on gated lot in Los Gatos!
 Ideal for entertaining with oversized rooms, most with valley views.